pkienzle/pyplay/count_by_roi/README.rst

 .. image:: time_vs_count_rates.png
     :alt: Plot of observed count rates given a fixed time vs fixed counts cutoff
     :align: left

-Is this hack good enough, or do we need an analytical justification for the choice of 0.5?

-Note that we may want to increase are monitor counts by 0.5 before normalizing the detector counts when counting by monitor.

 Code used to produce the plots::